mitodl/mit_lti_flask_sample/docs/deploy_to_heroku.rst

 -------------------------------------------

 The items described below are in the sample solely to support Heroku deployment.
-If you are not deploying to Heroku, you can ignore or remove them.
+If you don't deploy to Heroku, you can ignore or remove them.

 ``Procfile``
 ^^^^^^^^^^^^